alexmolas/alexmolas.github.io/_posts/2020-12-31-dynamic-programming-1.md

 ## Solutions

-In this section we will show two different solutions to this problem: a brute force one and another one smarter.
+In this section, we will show two different solutions to this problem: a brute force one and another one smarter.

 ### Brute Force

 Even knowing that the brute force algorithm is not a feasible solution it's interesting to implement it to be able to compare future optimizations against it.
-The brute force implementation is just computing all the possible partitions and they associated number of operations, and then select the partition with less operations.
+The brute force implementation is just computing all the possible partitions and the associated number of operations, and then select the partition with fewer operations.
 The implementation can be found [here](https://github.com/AlexMolas/dynamic-programming/blob/main/matrix-multiplication/mat_mult/mcm.py).

 The main idea behind this method is implemented here: